Elfonnzo/Linux-Packet-Cap/Alert ticket.md

 ## **Task 3: Capture Network Traffic**

-1. I now need to restrict our search by using a filter and other tcpdump configuration options to save a sample that contains only web (TCP port 80) network packet data before then saving it to a file:
+1. I now need to restrict my search by using a filter and other tcpdump configuration options to save a sample that contains only web (TCP port 80) network packet data before then saving it to a file:
-   - `-nn`: This Disables the IP/port resolution to avoid security risks.
+   - `-nn`: This disables the IP/port resolution to avoid security risks.
    - `-c9`: Defines that 9 packets are captured.
    - `-w capture.pcap`: Saves the data to `capture.pcap`.

 ![Alt Text](PKT%204.png)

-2. The `curl` command is then used to generate HTTP (TCP port 80) traffic from the website `opensource.google.com` which I can then capture.
+2. The `curl` command is then used to generate HTTP (TCP port 80) traffic from the website `opensource.google.com` which can then be captured.

 ![Alt Text](PKT%205.png)

-3. I then verify that the packet capture is successful by using `ls -l capture.pcap` command.
+3. I then verify the success of the packet capture by using the `ls -l capture.pcap` command.

 ![Alt Text](PKT%206.png)